 The Woodland Chapel

-The Woodland Chapel is a small wooden house in the forest without windows.
-Instead, the light comes through an opening in the roof.
+The Woodland Chapel is a small wooden structure in the forest without windows; instead, light enters through an opening in the roof.

 Photo: Mattias Ek.

-Gunnar Asplund designed Skogskyrkogården’s first chapel.
-His proposal was revised several times.
-Eventually, it became a small wooden building in the middle of the forest, the Woodland Chapel.
+GGunnar Asplund designed Skogskyrkogården’s first chapel.
+After several revisions, it became the Woodland Chapel, a small wooden building situated in the forest.

 Unusual and beautiful

-In 1920, the cemetery was inaugurated with the Woodland Chapel.
-It was perceived as unusual and beautiful but also small.
+In 1920, the cemetery was inaugurated with the Woodland Chapel, which was considered unusual and beautiful, though small.

 The light comes from above